 Finally, you must warn the Japanese Animal Quarantine Centre of your pets’ arrival.
 It sounds like a lot of work.
 But as long as you are organised, it’ll be pretty easy, and no man (or indeed animal) shall be left behind!

-Of course, moving to Japan won’t be all hard work and there’s plenty to look forward to.
+Of course, planning an international removal from the UK to Japan will be hard work, but there’s plenty to look forward to when you’re finally living in Japan.
 Once you’ve settled in, you can plan a trip to an Onsen (hot spring) to relax your aching muscles.
 After, you can dig into the tastes from adzuki bean mochi to zaru-soba!

 |Rent for 1 bedroom apartment in the city centre||£613||£758|